innomadic/innomadic.github.io/_talks/2019-02-07-biased-introduction-python.md

 collection: talks
 type: "Talk"
 permalink: /talks/2019-02-07-biased-introduction-python
-venue: ""
+venue: "Coworking space"
 date: 2019-02-07
 location: "East Africa"
 ---

-Here I presented a (biased) introduction to Python for a local developer group.
+At the first workshop presented by the [WaxQabso](waxqabso.com) developer group, I presented a (biased) introduction to Python for a local developer group.
 Rather than introducing grammar and syntax I talked about Python's philosophy, benefits, and rapid growth in the marketplace.